 Cassidy Waring is a queer Vancouver-based artist who transforms her struggles into raw, indie folk songs that resonate with uncompromising honesty, sharp wit, and vivid storytelling.
 Her new album, If I Had Only Been Better, delves deeper into her experience with complex trauma.
 Cassidy is also the subject of the new mid-length documentary Hearse Chasing, by Teresa Alfeld (Doug and the Slugs and Me; The Rankin File: Legacy of a Radical).
 The film follows Cassidy as she returns to her childhood home in Calgary with her younger brother to excavate and understand their past.

-In this special Mother’s Day VIFF Live event, we will share Teresa’s film (43 mins) followed by a short Q&A and intermission, and then Cassidy and her band will perform.
+In this special Mother’s Day VIFF Live event, we will share Teresa’s film (43 mins) followed by a performance from Cassidy and her band, then a short Q&A.

 Cassidy Waring